 The budget for the 428,970-square-foot building was $305.4 million.
 Expected to advance UMB’s position as academic research leaders, the facility is aimed to be a critical tool in recruiting and retaining the best faculty, students and staff.

-The new facility has a 10-story wet lab tower that connects to a five-story dry lab tower through a multistory collaboration space.
+The new facility at the University of Maryland has a 10-story wet lab tower that connects to a five-story dry lab tower through a multistory collaboration space.
 Nearly 70,000 square feet of open wet labs and support labs will house collaborative research for 92 principal investigators, providing flexible lab design and systems.
 Perimeter labs are flanked by formal and informal meeting spaces focused on the central multistoried communicating space.
 The connected five-story dry lab tower supports 18 principal investigators.

 A 4.5-foot-thick mat slab creates a “bathtub” effect to protect the shared imaging center’s equipment from possible flooding due to Baltimore’s high water table.
 The three schools also share a nanomedicine center.